Key activities are those activities that are vital for your startup’s business model to run successfully.

 - Feasibility: Are you technically able to perform all your key activities?
 Is there any riskier assumption on their execution?

-- Scalability: To scale your startup will demand you to proportionally increase the resources on your key activities?
+- Scalability: Will scaling your startup demand you to proportionally increase the resources on your key activities?

 FINDING THE ANSWER